UPDATED JUL 14, 2020

 To know honeygrow is to love it.
 If you haven’t experienced this East Liberty hot spot yet, you’re missing out on some serious stir-fry and salads.
 Choose one of the flavorful menu options or go rogue and customize your own creation from the ground up.
 Have we mentioned the honeybar?
 Satisfy your sweet tooth with natural sugars like fruit, honey, and added toppings.

-This is NOT your grandma’s Indian restaurant.
-Choolaah, a fast-casual Indian BBQ spot in East Liberty is bringing a modern twist to classic Indian meals with customizable tandoor BBQ bowls, salads, wraps, and snacks that feature tangy masalas and fresh-baked Naan (um, yum!).
-And don’t worry if your vegan, vegetarian, dairy-free, or gluten-free — they’ve got plenty of options for you, too.
-Hello, veggie croquettes.
+Choolaah, a fast-casual Indian BBQ spot in East Liberty, is bringing a modern twist to classic Indian meals with customizable tandoor BBQ bowls, wraps, and snacks that feature tangy masalas and fresh-baked Naan (um, yum!).
+And don’t worry if you're vegan, vegetarian, dairy-free, or gluten-free — they’ve got plenty of options for you, too.
 Bonus: their open kitchen concept lets you watch your meal being made in their custom tandoor ovens.
-Get ready to eat happy.

 If you (like the rest of the world) love avocado toast, B52 is your spot.
 The thick, crunchy toast and mashed avocado are somehow made better by a tahini drizzle that turns the flavor profile on its head.
-But don’t stop there — keep the goods coming with the kale-packed Kofta Tofu Scramble.
+But don’t stop there — pair it with a kale-packed Kofta Tofu Scramble.
 Top it all off with kombucha made in-house, and you’ll leave the Lawrenceville eatery feeling your healthiest yet.

-Lawrenceville is home to some of the city’s trendiest restaurants.
-The Vandal is no exception.
-Described as “hyper-seasonal”, this cafe hopes to build a connection between farmers and foodies.
+Lawrenceville is home to some of the city’s trendiest restaurants, and The Vandal is no exception.
+Described as “hyper-seasonal," this cafe aims to build a connection between farmers and foodies.
 And the head chef’s Hungarian heritage helps create an Eastern European menu you won’t find anywhere else.
-The dishes may change every couple of weeks, but The Vandal’s Instagram page keeps locals in the loop with mouth-watering snapshots.
+The dishes change every couple of weeks, but The Vandal’s Instagram page keeps locals in the loop with mouth-watering snapshots.

-Haven’t given in to the juice and acai craze yet?
-Now’s your chance.
-Salúd brings beautiful, colorful creations to the table, yet, they taste even better than they look.
-And no matter where you live, you’re sure to find one nearby.
-The Sewicky juicery is also servin’ up its health-forward goods in Oakland, Lawrenceville, Shadyside, Aspinwall, South Pointe, and even State College.
-First-timers, you can’t go wrong with the sweet and filling P-Bee Bowl — what better way to get in a healthy dose of bee pollen?
+The healthy cafe and juicery, Salúd, brings beautiful and colorful creations to the table that somehow taste even better than they look.
+No matter where you live, you’re sure to find one nearby—the juicery serves up health-forward goods in a number of Pittsburgh neighborhoods.
+First-timers, you can’t go wrong with the sweet and filling P-Bee Bowl.

 Looking for a quick bite or AM pick-me-up?
 Reed & Co. takes fast casual to a whole new level by adding vegan eats, fresh coffee, and pressed juices to the mix.
+Not a breakfast person?
+Stop by for a post-work snack of vegan nachos topped with cashew cheese and coconut bacon.
 No matter what you order, this Butler St. cafe won’t disappoint.
-Plus, they’ve got vegan nachos topped with cashew cheese and coconut bacon — what more could you ask for?

 Coca Café is the go-to healthy brunch spot in Lawrenceville.
 And with a rotating seasonal menu, they’ve got something for everyone.
 Vegetarian eats?
 Check.
 Gluten-free pancakes?
 You bet.
 And if you’ve got your eye on a dish that doesn’t quite work with your diet — no worries.
 The staff is always down to swap out ingredients to create a better alternative that’ll fit with any lifestyle.